uofa-cmput404/uofa-cmput404.github.io/content/labsignments/django.md

         return f"#{self.id} - {self.title}"
 ```

 After creating the model, run `python3.11 manage.py makemigrations` and `python3.11 manage.py migrate` to create/update and apply our database schema.
+This will additionally create a `db.sqlite3` file within your project directory, which stores all of your database data as an SQLite3 database.

 ### TASK - Backend For Storing Wiki Pages